AntonieV/course_angular_springboot_crud_api/README.md

-# Implementation and notes made by learning Java-Guides-Course: Angular Spring-Boot Application with MariaDB Crud API and REST requests (@RameshMF)
+# Implementation and some notes made by learning Java-Guides-Course: Angular Spring-Boot Application with MariaDB Crud API and REST requests (@RameshMF)
 ***An Anglular 12 and Spring Boot CRUD Full Stack App.***